 The victims of human traffickers are typically members of hidden populations for whom no reliable sampling frame exists.
 Characterising them has been likened to ‘describing the unobserved’ (Error!
-Hyperlink reference not valid., pg.
-1).
+Hyperlink reference not valid.Tyldum and Brunovskis, 2005: 1).
 If this is true overall, it is especially difficult in the case of those trafficked for organs.
-In a recent paper characterising 128 victims from ASEAN countries, only one was trafficked for organs (Cho, Gamo et al, 2018, pg.
-108).
-Donor victims of organ trafficking are usually young men (except in India where most are young women) and economically deprived (Lomero-Martínez et al 2017).
+In a recent paper characterising 128 victims from Association of Southeast Asian Nations countries, only one was trafficked for organs (Cho et al, 2018: 108).
+Donor victims of organ trafficking are usually young men (except in India where most are young women) and economically deprived (Lomero-Martínez et al, 2017).
 Even some of the latest specialist reports are remarkably short on detail concerning the vulnerabilities of organ-trafficked people.
-For example, a July 2021 Interpol Analytical Report on organ trafficking in North and West Africa, simply notes that the victim-donors ‘are usually unemployed youth and people in vulnerable situations (for example, victims of multiple ways of exploitation such as sexual or labour trafficking or asylum seekers)’ (p16).
+For example, a July 2021 Interpol Analytical Report on organ trafficking in North and West Africa simply notes that the victim-donors ‘are usually unemployed youth and people in vulnerable situations (for example, victims of multiple ways of exploitation such as sexual or labour trafficking or asylum seekers)’ (Interpol Analytical Report, 2021: 16).
 They only receive a fraction of the money they were promised and are unlikely to report the offences against them because of shame or fear of retaliation.

 It has taken a long time for organ trafficking to be eventually recognised, defined with increasing clarity and incorporated into both national and international law and protocols, the most important of which are considered next, particularly in regard to definitions of types of organ trafficking and related activities.